Kankoda/LicenseKit/README.md

 # LicenseKit

-LicenseKit is a Swift library that lets you protect your apps and SDKs with commercial licenses on major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).
+LicenseKit is a Swift SDK that lets you protect your apps and SDKs with commercial licenses on all Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).

-LicenseKit can define licenses with code, generate encrypted license files, read licenses from plain CSV files, integrate with any REST API, etc. It also has pre-defined Gumroad integrations in place.
+LicenseKit can define licenses with code, generate and parse encrypted license files, read licenses from plain CSV files, integrate with external APIs, etc. It also has a pre-defined Gumroad integration.

-LicenseKit can validate expiration date, platform, bundle ID, tier, environment, features, and much more.
-It lets you cache licenses to handle temporary connectivity loss, and combine multiple data sources for flexible validation.